samfish204/CSE465-Lab7/README.md

  This lab is the FIRST part of a parser lab.
 This week we focus on lexing.
  Eventually, we will build a parser for a simple language that supports assignments
  ```
-      var = expr
+      a = b*(c + d)**2
  ```
+where the `**` operator is exponentiation.
- Typeing an expression by itself will display the value of the expression
+In a final system. typeing an expression by itself will display the value of the expression.
+However for this lab, we are only focusing ont he tokenizer.

  Tokens:
  - `ID`:  Any letter followed be a sequence of letters and numbers